OliverWBurke/fast-api-learning/README.md

 that the Swagger docs that are generated will show these docs.
 The docstrings should just be plain MD text.

+### Input Validation

+#### Path Parameters
+We can validate the input by importing and using the Path class.
+This allows us to specify additional validation in the path parameter, above just the type.
+For example, in the post_message, we have implemented a max length on the message that we receive.
+We can use this to add more docs and things as well.

 ## Running

 We can serve the API by running this using [uvicorn](https://www.uvicorn.org/)